fliphub/fliplog/README.md

 allows final formatting of the data before echoing

+> ✍ interesting to note, this is how most plugins do their formatting

 ```js
 function cb(data) {
   if (!data || typeof data !== 'object') return data